AngryCarrot789/FramePFX/README.md

 ## BUGS
 - Importing certain video files can cause the render to fail (some sort of "found invalid data while decoding" error)

-## Licence
+# Licence
-Licenced under the GNU General Public License version 3.0 or later (GPL v3.0+).
+All source files in FramePFX are under the GNU General Public License version 3.0 or later (GPL v3.0+).

-See Licence.md for more info
+FramePFX uses libraries that have other licences, such as MIT/LGPL licences.

+If any source file is missing a copyright notice, it is assumed to be licenced under the same licence as FramePFX

+Currently, the used LGPL parts are:
+- FFmpeg.AutoGen, which is licenced under the GNU Lesser General Public License version 3.0 (LGPL v3.0)
+- FFmpeg